wso2/docs-choreo-dev/en/pe-docs/docs/db-and-services/ai-gateway/integrate-and-manage-gen-ai-services.md

 ## Register a GenAI Service

-When you register a GenAI service in Choreo, all requests are routed through the AI Gateway, which enforces:
+When you register a GenAI service in {{ product_name }}, all requests are routed through the AI Gateway, which enforces:

 - Security – Authentication, authorization, and encrypted transport.